 According to Hubspot’s State of Inbound 2018 report, “55% of marketers say blog content creation is their top inbound marketing priority”.
 With content playing such an imperative role in digital marketing, (check out our top 12 reasons why content marketing is an important part of your marketing mix) there’s a constant challenge for marketers, and content marketers, in particular, for how to come up with content ideas.

-With “75% of marketers increasing their budgets for content marketing” (Curata) the need for new, creative, innovative content ideas, that elevate you above others in your vertical, is going to continue to grow.
+With “75% of marketers increasing their budgets for content marketing” (Curata) the need for new, creative, innovative content marketing ideas, that elevate you above others in your vertical, is going to continue to grow.

 As an agency that offers content marketing services (click here to find out more), we know the struggle all too well ourselves.
 Our approach, when we are developing ideas for clients, is to initially determine a topic to focus our research around.
 By deciding on a specific topic, it helps to narrow the scope and focus ideas.
-We’ve put together an extensive list of our favourite ways of stimulating and inspiring new content ideas to help you generate your next great content marketing idea.
+We’ve put together an extensive list of our favourite ways of stimulating and inspiring new, creative content ideas to help you generate your next great content marketing idea.

 The rise of content marketing has seen the emergence of a number of new content tools, designed to help kick-start your ideation process.
 These content idea generators can be a great starting point but there are plenty of other tools out there that were not initially designed for content purposes that can be great sources of inspiration.